viniciusbds/viniciusbds/README.md

 ### Hi there 👋

+I'm a 3rd year undergraduate computer science student at UFCG and developer/researcher at LSD 🚀 having an experience of building CLI applications with golang and some other cool things like containers, docker and kubenetes

+🔭 I’m currently working on study and improve the [beeFS](http://ce-resd.facom.ufms.br/sbrc/2010/074.pdf) system.

+🌱 I’m currently learning golang and concurrent programming

 <!--
 **viniciusbds/viniciusbds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.